Do I need a PhD to be a data scientist?By Stuart Davie and Tom Hassall on March 29, 2021

 As detailed in another recent blog post on landing a first job in data science, at Peak we want data scientists who are good at problem solving, coding, and maths.
 Doing a PhD in a relevant field is a good way to learn some of these skills, but there are other avenues (such as a Master’s in data science or a graduate scheme) available too.

-Why did you choose to do a PhD?
+Why did you choose a PhD?

 There was a large range of responses to this question.
 It is fairly common for a PhD to be a next step for people who are not sure what they want to do, and enjoy studying.
 To some people, it feels like a natural extension – they love their area of study and a PhD allowed them to really follow their curiosity!